MaKuzman/Algorithms-and-programming/preparations.md

   i) Version control button -> commit
    ![committing](https://user-images.githubusercontent.com/37149324/46142587-bfc37080-c257-11e8-82d3-ce15c6738832.JPG)

-  ii) Select the files you would like to upload, write a description of what you did, Puch it online.
+  ii) Select the files you would like to upload, write a description of what you did, Push it online.
   ![commiting](https://user-images.githubusercontent.com/37149324/46142588-bfc37080-c257-11e8-9842-8449508c4ea9.JPG)

 #### That is all!